 While school buses remain incredibly safe, students who ride buses are most vulnerable as pedestrians when they are outside the bus in the "danger zone."
 At the NASDPTS Conference in October 2010, state directors held a panel discussion on Loading Zone Safety where we discussed the problem and the various contributing causes and potential solutions.
 As a result of that discussion, NASDPTS passed a resolution to coordinate the first national survey to determine the prevalence of illegal passing of school buses.
 The data is intended to develop and promote improved safety countermeasures at the state or national level.

-NASDPTS requested that each state choose a single day on which to have school bus operators (public and contracted) observe and report any instances of motorists illegally passing their school buses.
-Here is the NASDPTS Resolution directing the effort.
-To see the methodology and instructions given to the states, click Here.
+NASDPTS is requesting that each state choose a single day for school bus operators (public and contracted) to observe and report any instances of motorists illegally passing their school buses.
+We want to begin assembling the data in June, so please try to conduct the survey on a state-designated, representative school day from March 1 to May 31, 2018.
+Here is the 2010 NASDPTS Resolution directing the effort.

 Executive Director, NASDPTS